xrdocs/application-hosting/_tutorials/2016-07-09-pathchecker-iperf-netconf-for-ospf-path-failover.md

 **It works!
 The failover happened and the next hop for 2.2.2.2 (loopback0 of rtr2) is now 11.1.1.20 through Gig0/0/0/1 (the backup link).**
 {: .notice--success}

-We leave upto the reader to try impairing the backup link now and see the App switch the path back to the reference interface.
+We leave it upto the reader to try impairing the backup link now and see the App switch the path back to the reference interface.